yashwanth-reddy909/go-crud/readme.md

+## go-crud
-## Crud API developed in Golang with MongoDB with a proper code structuring.
+- Crud API developed with Golang and MongoDB with a followed code structuring.
 A goto template for Go Applications

 ### Prerequisites:
 - go (1.18+)